Originally Published: June 21, 2015

 How much outdoor time is needed?

-Xiong et al attempted to find a dose-response effect in their 2017 meta-analysis and found that less than 13 hours a week (just under 2 hours a day) was associated with the highest odds ratio for incident myopia.
+A meta-analysis of studies on the role of outdoor time in myopia development found that less than 13 hours a week (just under 2 hours a day) was associated with the highest odds ratio for incident myopia.
 On the basis of five studies investigating a dose response, they found that "an increase of 76 min/day, was needed to obtain a 50% reduction in incident myopia, while an increase of 1 hr/day or 7 hr/week will result in a 45% reduction in incident myopia compared with controls."
-This is a simple, effective and achievable intervention which also may have positive effects on other child health factors such as reduction in body mass index (BMI), and less sedentary behaviours, and other general health outcomes.
+This is a simple, effective and achievable intervention which also may have positive effects on other child health factors such as reduction in body mass index (BMI), less sedentary behaviours, and other general health outcomes.